Most new-client setup problems come from the same small list of missed steps. Here's what trips people up, and the quick fix for each.

 Before the First Meeting

-If those are clean, you're ready.
+If that's clean, you're ready.